 I always thought that the disaster route signs posted beside some of our highways indicated the route that people would take if they had to evacuate during a disaster or major emergency.
 I was mistaken in my belief as these signs actually indicate routes that may only be used by emergency services consisting of police, fire, ambulance and other qualified responders.

 What Disaster Response Transportation Is For

 The idea is to provide efficient response for resources to get to where they are needed the most.
-Disaster routes will be the first highways to be cleared in the event of an emergency.
+Disaster routes will be the first to be cleared in the event of an emergency.
 Police will limit their use to emergency responders only for the duration of the incident.
-As soon as possible, these roads will be re-opened for use by the general public.
+As soon as possible, these routes will be re-opened for use by the general public.

 The entire system will not be automatically activated in the event of a disaster unless it is necessary.
 It is possible that only one route or part of a route will be needed and the rest will remain available for the use of the general public.
 Closure is meant to be flexible according to need and may change during an incident.

 Prior to 2013 authorization stickers were issued to emergency responders.
 These are no longer valid.
 Today, at minimum authorized emergency personnel will be required to show government issued photo ID and some form of employer issued ID at minimum.